PhilCapVentures/pcv-transparency-platform/README.md

 ## 🌍 Mission

-Our mission is simple yet powerful:
-**To build Integrity through Transparency.**
-We leverage stablecoins, open ledgers, and blockchain infrastructure to ensure that every philanthropic dollar is traceable, verifiable, and accountable.
+Philanthro Capital Ventures (PCV) is dedicated to building **Integrity through Transparency** by merging blockchain technology with philanthropy.

+Our mission is to **develop, assist, and promote beneficial change** across community-based opportunities — including **disaster preparedness, education, health and human services, and the arts** — through open-source transparency tools that make every transaction traceable, verifiable, and accountable.

 ---